OWASP Top 10 2012Posted by admin on Nov 21, 2012 in Security Blog • No comments

 – In 2008 there was $1 trillion dollars worth of intellectual property stolen according to a Mcafee report.

 – It takes 10 minutes to crack a 6 character, lower case password, with no numbers or symbols.

 – 73% of all Americans have fallen victim to some form of cybercrime according to a Symantec study.

 – On average it takes 156 days before a computer or network compromise is even detected.

 – 90% of businesses suffered some sort of computer hack in the last 12 months according to a study by Research Ponemon on behalf of Juniper Networks.

-If you are concerned about your businesses online presence and feel it would benefit from a website penetration test, please contact us for a free quotation.
+If you are concerned about your businesses online presence and feel it would benefit from an OWASP Security Test which is covered in our website penetration testing, please contact us for a free quotation.